-The Battle of Hanging Rock in Salem is marked by a monument on Rt.
-311. Confederate forces under General John McCausland won a substantial Southern victory here against General Hunter, who was ultimately beaten in Lynchburg.
+The Battle of Hanging Rock in Salem, one of the final parts of Hunter's Raid, is marked by a monument on Rt.
+311. Confederate forces under General John McCausland won a substantial Southern victory here against General Hunter, who ultimately retreated to West Virginia.

 General McCausland's grandson is Dr. Alexander McCausland, a Roanoke physician.